CIS Return Errors: The Most Common Mistakes and How to Avoid Them featured image

 Quick Answer

-The most common CIS return errors are failing to verify subcontractors before payment, deducting from the wrong amount (including materials or VAT), missing the 19th-of-the-month filing deadline, and not submitting nil returns.
-A single day late costs £100, rising to £300+ at two months.
-The fix is straightforward: verify every subcontractor, deduct only from labour, file on time every month, and use software that automates the calculations.
+Let me cut to the chase.
+At Together We Count, we process CIS returns for dozens of plumbing and heating businesses every single month, and the same mistakes come up again and again.
+Failing to verify subcontractors before payment, deducting from materials or VAT instead of labour only, missing the 19th-of-the-month deadline, and forgetting nil returns.
+A single day late costs you £100, rising to £300 or more at two months.
+Sound familiar?
+The fix is not complicated: verify every subcontractor, deduct only from labour, file on time every month, and use software that automates the calculations.
 With HMRC's new fraud powers arriving in April 2026, getting CIS right has never mattered more.

 CIS Returns by the Numbers